haikalkhairul/ig-to-xhs/README.md

 - [ ] **Background Scheduler**: Add a scheduling mechanism to periodically check for new Instagram posts.
 This will allow the program to run in the background and automatically create Xiaohongshu posts when new content is detected.
 - [ ] **Topic Utilization**: Xiaohongshu has 'topics' as their platforms version of hashtags, however, it uses Chinese characters, which makes it slightly challenging to ensure correct translation for the topic.
 - [ ] **Containerization**: Containerize the application using Docker to simplify deployment and ensure consistent runtime environments across different systems.
+- [x] **Better Translation**: Utilize DeepL instead of Google Translate as the translation yields better accuracy

 ## License
 This project is licensed under the MIT License.